Meerawks/Calculator/README.md

 A simple  calculator project for 'The Odin Project'.
+I have added additional 'View History' feature as well.
 This calculator is not perfect, let me know of any bugs!

 <h3>What I learned:</h3>